-Most likely you’ve come across to figure out whether Ragdoll cats can indeed be black.
-It’s, in fact, the topmost controversial question in the Ragdoll community, and arguably, still, most breeders reckon there is such a thing as a black ragdoll.
+Most likely, you’ve come across to figure out whether Ragdoll cats can indeed be black.
+It’s, in fact, the topmost controversial question in the Ragdoll community, and arguably, most Ragdoll breeders reckon there is such a thing as a black Ragdoll Cat.

-They are very much rare breed and around since the 1960 when the first ragdoll cat was bred by Ann Baker, an American breeder.
-Though, as per the Cat Fanciers Association (CFA), a true Ragdoll must adhere to specific one of six traditional color patterns: seal, blue, chocolate, lilac, red, or cream, with consistent point coloring on their ears, face, paws, and tail.
+They are a very rare breed and have been around since the 1960s when the first ragdoll cat was bred by Ann Baker, an American breeder.
+Though, as per the Cat Fanciers Association (CFA), a Pedigree Ragdoll must adhere to one of six traditional Ragdoll colors and patterns.
+These include seal, blue, chocolate, lilac, red, or cream, with consistent point coloring on their ears, face, paws, and tail.

-Despite having silky fluffy coats, large size, and docile nature, black ragdolls and other solid-colored ragdolls are not accepted in competition and are even not considered purebred ragdolls.
-Read on since in this guide, we’ll disclose all aspects of black ragdoll cats, from their breed info, facts, and features, to what things you probably know when owning them (whether male or female, obviously!).
+Despite having silky, fluffy coats, large size, and docile nature, black ragdoll cats and other solid colored ragdolls are not accepted in competition.
+They’re not even considered purebred ragdolls.
+Read on since in this guide, we’ll disclose all aspects of black ragdoll cat, from her breed info, facts, and features, to what things you probably know when owning her (whether male or female, obviously!).

 Black Ragdoll Cat Breed Overview & History

 Among those kittens was a completely black cat named Blackie.
-Blackie went on to have more kittens, and that’s how the black Ragdoll cats began.
+Blackie went on to have more kittens, and that’s how the black Ragdoll cat came to be.

 Time flies, Blackie’s black coat simply didn’t sit right with the established Ragdoll breed standards.
 Obviously, the ragdoll breed has pretty strict standards set by CFA & TICA (The International Cat Association), mostly about pattern and color, and black just isn’t part of the recognized standard.

-Typically, today’s generation of breeders grappled with the controversy of the black Ragdoll, as it challenged the traditional ragdoll color points recognized for the breed.
+Typically, today’s generation of Ragdoll breeders grappled with the controversy of the black Ragdoll cat, as it challenged the traditional Ragdoll color points recognized for the breed.

-We know there are some major differences, yet, we believe these cute felines won’t devastate you.
-Ironically, they are pretty gentle, love being picked up, and if you don’t wanna participate in competitions, then we don’t think there’s a big deal with black ragdoll kittens.
+We know there are some major differences, yet we do believe these cute felines won’t devastate you.
+Ironically, they are pretty spooky, love being picked up, and if you don’t wanna participate in competitions, then we don’t think there’s a big deal with black ragdoll kitten.

 Why Are Black Ragdoll Cats Not Classified As Purebred?

-Due to a few bunch of reasons, some of which are deciphered above, the black ragdoll, black and white ragdoll, or solid-colored ragdolls aren’t classified as purebred.
+Due to a few bunch of reasons, some of which are deciphered above, the black ragdoll, black and white ragdoll, and all black ragdoll cat isn’t classified as purebred.

-- First off, around 70% of true ragdoll cats generally have blue eyes, but black ragdolls often possess yellow or green eyes, which diverges from the breed standard.
+- First off, around 70% of true ragdoll cats generally have blue eyes, but black ragdoll cats often possess yellow or green eyes, which diverges from the breed standard.

-- Breed standards typically accept seal, blue, chocolate, lilac, red or cream.
-Besides, tortie and lynx variants are accepted, too, but not solid black ragdolls.
+- Breed standards typically accept seal, blue, chocolate, lilac, red, or cream color with mitted, bicolor, and colorpoint patterns.
+Besides, tortie and lynx variants are accepted, too, though.
+There is no space for solid black ragdolls or black ragdoll cat with green eyes in the official pedigree standards.

 - Since colorpoint is a recessive trait, so, genetically, for two purebred ragdolls, it’s nearly impossible to pass on solid black recessive traits to their kittens and end up with non-colorpoint cats.